|

 random keys were applied in all countries, i.e. the next birthday

 method and the Kish method, except for Bulgaria where quota was used.
+There were three adjustments necessary in order

 to provide reliable data:

-- Transformation from household sample to
+Transformation from household sample to

 person sample in Poland and Slovenia.
 As only one person per household